navythenerd/goarg/README.md

 func NewStringMatcher(p Prefix, keyword string, caseSensitive bool) *StringMatcher
 ```

-#### Postional matcher
+#### Positional matcher
-Used for matching against postional argument at a specific position.
+Used for matching against positional argument at a specific position.
 The first arguments position is given by `1`.

-`PostionalMatcher` are created by:
+`PositionalMatcher` are created by:
 ```
-func NewPositionalMatcher(pos uint) *PostionalMatcher
+func NewPositionalMatcher(pos uint) *PositionalMatcher
 ```

 ### Options